 This workshop gives an opportunity to focus on the emotional needs of children and young people and how to meet these.
 We lift the lid on an emerging urgent inclusion issue, meeting the emotional well being of all children.
 In one year 1300 young men committed suicide in the UK.
 In the UK the commonest cause of death among those aged 16-35 is suicide.

-This training gives an opportunity to focus on how to embed the SEAL/PSHE materials in schools.
-We explore how to make these materials really come to life as we explore a range of ways into meeting emotional needs of pupils across a school.
+This training gives an opportunity to focus on how to embed effective approaches to meeting emotional needs in schools.
+We explore a range of ways into meeting emotional needs of pupils across a school.
 We focus on including pupils with extreme emotional needs.

 Circles of Storytelling is a narrative process that listens deeper using stories to generate reflective problem solving that can create lasting behaviour change and effective behaviour intervention plans.
 This is a particularly valuable process for those looking to enhance their leadership and facilitation skills or to build such processes into their school or team approach to complex pupils.